koalatiapp/hosting/README.md

 other hostname you configured), and your own instance of Koalati should be up and running.

+If you run into SSL certificate issues in your browser, check out the [Troubleshooting section](#troubleshooting) for an easy fix.

 However, there's one last thing you should know about: self-hosted instances of Koalati are in [invitation-only mode](https://github.com/koalatiapp/app/blob/master/docs/system/self-hosting.md#invitation-only-mode) by default.